Nationwide House Clearance

-When clearing a house there is often a huge amount of furniture, clothing and brick-a-brac which we donate on a regular basis to charity.
+When clearing a house there is often a huge amount of furniture, clothing and bric-a-brac which we donate on a regular basis to charity.

-We donate blankets etc to cat and dog shelters, and some furniture and appliances we donate to charities that help people on low incomes to furnish their homes.
+We donate blankets, linens etc to cat and dog shelters, and some furniture and appliances we donate to charities that help people on low incomes to furnish their homes.

 Charity Collection Let Down?

-One of the things we come across week in and week out is the aftermath of an attempted charity donation that’s gone sadly wrong.
+One of the things we come across week in and week out is the aftermath of an attempted charity donation that has gone sadly wrong.